chef-boneyard/chef-web-docs-2016/chef_master/source/supported_platforms.rst

 Supported Platforms
 =====================================================

-.. warning:: This topic is a work in progress.

 The sections below list the supported platforms for the |chef client|, |ohai|, and the |chef server| (|chef server oec| and |chef server osc|).